eyatzeck/sc-homework/Careers/Speeches.md

 - What business problem is the SPA solving
 - High Level Summary of the SPA functionality
 - How is this SPA going to solve the stated problem

+Hi, I'm Elena, I'm a seasoned tech product manager, with deep experience in sql and Tableau, and I am currently enrolled with Savvy to enhance my skills around python, the git/github ecosystem, and the end to end data analysis/data science pipeline.

+I chose a capstone about investment strategies in the electric vehicle space because we are doing a related class project about electric vehicle charging stations, and because my last job was at a proprietary trading firm.
+This is a great opportunity to use data to explain some of what goes into investment decisions, to give anyone who is curious about dipping their toes in this water a little more information before they try it.

+At a high level, I look at performance of about eight competitors to Tesla over the past year and evaluate the performance using different lenses which I can also explain using the data--return on investiment, risk-adjusted return on investment using the "Sharpe ratio," and so on.
+(Still researching the lenses)